swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 }
 ```

 `.member` will be parsed as a member access on `SomeType()` rather than as a separate element that may have its base type inferred by the parameter of a `buildExpression` method on the result builder.
+However it's likely the member access behavior is what the user is expecting in most cases, especially if chained with multiple member accesses.

+These examples demonstrate that this ambiguity is a more general issue that, depending on feasibility, could potentially be addressed by a more general solution.
+We do however feel that the result builder case in particular is important for regex literals and, if not addressed in some way, may necessitate the choice of another delimiter.

 ## Future Directions